riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler.rst.txt

             - **type**: ``bool``

-    .. py:attribute:: DNNLikelihood.Sampler.nsteps
+    .. py:attribute:: DNNLikelihood.Sampler.nsteps_final

-        Attribute corresponding to the input argument :option:`nsteps` and representing the number of MCMC steps to run.
-When an existing :attr:`Sampler.backend <DNNLikelihood.Sampler.backend>` is loaded if the value of the input argument :option:`nsteps` is smaller than the number of steps available, then :attr:`Sampler.nsteps <DNNLikelihood.Sampler.nsteps>` is automatically updated to the available steps.
+        Attribute corresponding to the input argument :option:`nsteps_final` and representing the final number of MCMC steps to run.
+        When the object is initialized with the :option:`new_sampler` argument set to ``False`` then, if :option:`nsteps_final` is larger than :attr:`Sampler.nsteps_available <DNNLikelihood.Sampler.nsteps_available>`, then the :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>` attribute is set equal to :attr:`Sampler.nsteps_available <DNNLikelihood.Sampler.nsteps_available>`.
-        The attribute always represents the final number of steps, so if the number of existing steps is not zero, the sampling will only run until it reaches :attr:`Sampler.nsteps <DNNLikelihood.Sampler.nsteps>`.
+        The attribute always represents the final number of steps, meaning that the sampling will always run for a number of steps given by the difference between :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>` and
+        :attr:`Sampler.nsteps_available <DNNLikelihood.Sampler.nsteps_available>`.

+            - **type**: ``int``

+    .. py:attribute:: DNNLikelihood.Sampler.nsteps_available

+        Number of MCMC steps available in the current :attr:`Sampler.backend <DNNLikelihood.Sampler.backend>`.
+        When the object is initialized with the :option:`new_sampler` argument set to ``False`` then, if :option:`nsteps_final` is larger than :attr:`Sampler.nsteps_available <DNNLikelihood.Sampler.nsteps_available>`, then the :attr:`Sampler.nsteps_final <DNNLikelihood.Sampler.nsteps_final>` attribute is set equal to :attr:`Sampler.nsteps_available <DNNLikelihood.Sampler.nsteps_available>`.

             - **type**: ``int``

     .. py:attribute:: DNNLikelihood.Sampler.nwalkers